 To relax and sleep better: blend essential oils of Marjoram and Chamomile in equal proportions.

 For concentration: blend 2 parts Lavender to 1 part Bergamot.

 For support during depression: blend 2 parts Geranium to 1 part Orange

 Also, Shirley Price, in her book, Aromatherapy for Health Professions (published by Churchhill Livingstone, 1999), reports on a case study in which a 25 year old mom with chronic fatigue was greatly helped by using the following formula for a massage oil which was used regularly for full body massage:

 Melaleuca alternifolia (Tea Tree) - 2 drops

-Chamaemelum nobile / Anthemis nobilis (Roman Chamomile) - 2 drops
+Chamaemelum nobile / Anthemis nobilis (Chamomile) - 2 drops

 Vetiveria zizanioides (Vetiver) - 1 drop

-Combine above in 20 ml of carrier oil (such as grapeseed or our base).
+Combine above in 20 ml of carrier oil (such as Grapeseed or our Massage Base).